top-guns/etl-gun/README.md

  ### HttpClientHelper

-This class help you to use Google translate service.
+This class help you to make requests to http and https resources and get data from it.

 Methods: